-Course Code: BBA3088 Course Title: Trainin g and Development L-T-P-C 3 0 0 3 Version No. 1.0 1 1 Course Pre- Basic knowledge of H luman resource management requisites Understand the role of of HR manager in a company Anti-requisites Nil Course Description and development, ap The course is conceptual in nature and will help the students to gain thorough knowledge about training and development, application of training development in the organization.
-By the completion of the course students will be able to develop a conceptual framework of designing and implementing training program Course objective ourse is to familiarize the learr through Participative Learnir s of Train ing and Development Course outcome LEARNING Technique CO1: Describe the sign CO2: Explain the fund CO3: Explain the product CO4: Apply methods This course is designed to improve the learner's EMLOYABILITY SKILLS by using EXPERIENTIAL LEARNING Techniques of team building activities and filed project.
-CO1: Describe the significance of learning and development CO2: Explain the functions of training program CO3: Explain the process of training program CO4: Apply methods and techniques of training program CO5: Apply training evaluation techniques to assess the effectiveness of training program Course Content: Module 1 Training 10 Sessions - c Concepts of Training in an O rganization , Role, Re sponsibili ties & C hallenges of Trainers and Training , Module 2 Significance and Need for Training 10 Sessions
+Course Code: BBA3088 Course Title: Trainin g and Development L-T-P-C 3 0 0 3 Version No. 1.0 I I Course Pre- Basic knowledge of H sic knowledge of Human resource management requisites Understand the role of nderstand the role of HR manager in a company Anti-requisites Nil Course Description and development, app The course is conceptual in nature and will help the students to gain thorough knowledge about training and development, application of training development in the organization.
+By the completion of the course students will be able to develop a conceptual framework of designing and implementing training program.
+Course objective The objective of the course is to familiarize the learners with the concepts of Training and Development attain Employability through Participative Learning techniques.
+Course outcome Course Content: LEARNING Techniqu CO1: Describe the sig CO2: Explain the fund CO3: Explain the prod CO4: Apply methods This course is designed to improve the learner's EMLOYABILITY SKILLS by using EXPERIENTIAL LEARNING Techniques of team building activities and filed project.
+CO1: Describe the significance of learning and development CO2: Explain the functions of training program CO3: Explain the process of training program CO4: Apply methods and techniques of training program CO5: Apply training evaluation techniques to assess the effectiveness of training program Course Content.
+Module 1 Training 10 Sessions - Concepts of Training in an O rganization , Role, Re sponsibili ties & C hallenges of Trainers and Training Module 2 Significance and Need for Training 10 Sessions